MikeyMikey77/BackEndNotes/README.md

 ﻿# BackEndNotes
 How to start:

-2.Open terminal/cmd or terminal in code editor.
+1.Open terminal/cmd or terminal in code editor.

-3.Set the path where the project is located.
+2.Set the path where the project is located.

-4.Using pre installed npm, run with npm command "npm start"
+3.Using pre installed npm, type command "npm install".

+4.After loading run with npm command "npm start".